JinwooOh/CS200-testing-service/README.md

 First install node packages by running
 ` npm install ` in both root and /client directory

-For node server on both http://localhost:5000/, and react server on http://localhost:3000/, in root directory type ` npm run dev `
+Then to start the node server on http://localhost:5000/, and the react server on http://localhost:3000/, in root directory type ` npm run dev `

 # Trello <https://trello.com/b/pjeqZils/iteration-1>